- Dante’s technique of rapid recontextualization, here applied to Francesca’s story

 Be joyous, Florence, you are great indeed, for over sea and land you beat your wings; through every part of Hell your name extends!

-[14] The word “invidia” in verse 50 of Inferno 6 is repeated in verse 74, where envy is combined with two more vices: pride and avarice.
-Here Dante invokes three of the seven capital vices, viewed as instigators of the troubles that beset his city: “superbia, invidia e avarizia sono / le tre faville c’hanno i cuori accesi” (Three sparks that set on fire every heart /are envy, pride, and avariciousness [Inf.
+[15] To answer the above question, let me begin by noting that the word invidia in verse 50 of Inferno 6 is repeated in verse 74, where envy is combined with two more vices, pride and avarice, to form the trio “superbia, Invidia e avarizia” (74).
+Here Dante, quite remarkably, invokes three of the seven capital vices, adding pride and avarice to the already summoned vice of envy, and letting us know that pride, envy, and avarice are composite instigators of the troubles that beset his city.
+The three vices are the “three sparks” that have “inflamed the hearts” of Florentines: “superbia, invidia e avarizia sono / le tre faville c’hanno i cuori accesi” (Three sparks that set on fire every heart /are envy, pride, and avariciousness [Inf.
 6.74-5]).

-[17] Precisely as Dante says in verses 74-75, the vices are the sparks — “faville” — that inflame humans and cause them to act sinfully.
-In Dante’s metaphor, the vices are the sparks that lead to fire, while the sins are the flames themselves.
+[18] In Inferno 6 Dante teaches us about the distinction between the sinful act and the underlying vice by telling us that, with respect to the city of Florence and its gluttony for wealth and power, there are three underlying vices: pride, envy, and avarice.
+Dante deploys his language with extraordinary analytic precision: as he says in verses 74-75, the vices are the sparks—“faville”—that inflame humans and cause them to act sinfully.
+In Dante’s metaphor, the vices are the sparks that lead to the fire, while the sins are the flames themselves.

 * * *

-[19] Dante-pilgrim — testing the prophetic capacities of the damned — asks Ciacco for an account of the future.
-He articulates his request as a three-part question: 1) What will happen to the citizens of the divided city?
-2) Is any man there just?
-3) And what has led to so much discord?
+[20] Testing the prophetic capacities of the damned, Dante-pilgrim asks Ciacco for an account of the future.
+He articulates his request as a three-part question about Florence:

 [22] In Dante’s time Florence was not a “city” in our sense, but a state, and the references to the “city” are references to the state that Dante had served as a citizen-politician and by which he was unjustly exiled.
 The circumstances that led to the condemnations of January and March 1302 that changed Dante’s life are rehearsed in Inferno 6 and all the major protagonists of the political dramas that savaged the city are introduced, albeit in cryptic language: the White party (pro-imperial), the Black party (pro-papal), and Pope Boniface VIII.

 [23] In the fiction of the poem, in which Dante’s voyage to the afterlife takes place in spring of 1300, the condemnations of 1302 have not yet occurred.
-Hence Ciacco’s prophetic speech in Inferno 6 is a moment of great personal drama: the moment in which Dante-pilgrim first learns that he will be exiled from his city.
-This is the moment in the Commedia in which Dante-poet first broaches a matter of great personal pain.
+Hence Ciacco’s speech in Inferno 6 is, necessarily, presented as “prophetic”.
+Given that what Ciacco says in Inferno 6 is presented as literal “news” to Dante-pilgrim, his speech permits Dante-poet to choreograph a moment of great personal drama: here Dante-poet stages the experience in which Dante-pilgrim first learns that he will be exiled from his city.
+Dante-poet in this way narrativizes the personal pain caused by his exile from his beloved Florence, importing a biographical node of upheaval and suffering that becomes a leit-motif of his poem.
+He signals as well that his exile is a continuing source of pain, many years after the condemnations.

 [24] To be exiled in Italy in 1300 is to be stateless: a vagabond, shamed, and dishonored.
 Dante had declared as much in his political treatise Convivio (written circa 1304-1307), a work in which he writes powerfully about his own condition as outcast beggar: